theshem/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/availability.md

 When Sentry encounters such a directive, it will resolve the source map URL relative the source file in which it is found, and attempt an HTTP request to fetch it.

-So for example if you have a minified JavaScript file located at `http://example.org/js/app.min.js`.
+So for example, if you have a minified JavaScript file located at `http://example.org/js/app.min.js`.
 And in that file, on the last line, the following directive is found:

 ```javascript
 //# sourceMappingURL=app.js.map